Leeroy Jenkins: Origin

-When in April 2008 he was asked about his actions in the video by National Public Radio, Ben Schulz said the players "were drinking 40s and just yelling at each other."
-As time went on, some began suggesting that the video may have been staged.
-Schulz had refused to confirm or deny whether the video was staged.
-Later, in December 2017, Schulz, along with Ben "Anfrony" Vinson, the cameraman of the video, released what he described as a first take/dry run of the video.
-Regarding the video, Vinson stated, "We didn't think anyone would believe it was real, we thought it was so obviously satire."
+When asked in April 2008 about his actions in the video by National Public Radio, Ben Schulz said the players "were drinking 40s and just yelling at each other."
+As time went on, some began suggesting that the video may have been staged, which Schulz refused to confirm or deny.
+In December 2017, Schulz, along with Ben "Anfrony" Vinson, who recorded the video, released what he described as a first take or dry run of the video.
+Vinson stated, "We didn't think anyone would believe it was real, we thought it was so obviously satire."

-Merchandise
+Legacy

-The character was included as a card within the World of Warcraft Trading Card Game released on October 25, 2006, with art by Mike Krahulik of Penny Arcade fame.
+Leeroy Jenkins was included as a card within the World of Warcraft Trading Card Game released on October 25, 2006, with art by Mike Krahulik of Penny Arcade fame.
 A "Leeroy Jenkins" Legendary card was later released in Blizzard's online card game Hearthstone, as part of the game's base ("Classic") set, using the same art as that of the WoW Trading Card Game.
 Upper Deck Entertainment released a World of Warcraft Miniatures game in fall 2008, which included a Leeroy Jenkins figurine.